 Physics at Messiah College

-As a physics major at Messiah College, you’ll thrive in an environment known for its intellectually challenging atmosphere.
+As a physics major at Messiah College, you’ll thrive in a Christian environment known for its intellectually challenging atmosphere.

-During the summer you even may be able to participate in summer research funded by the National Science Foundation.
-Our Bachelor of Arts in physics provides you with a rigorous, multi-faceted educational experience combined with a solid introduction into computer science and statistics — all in a Christian context.
+Messiah’s Bachelor of Arts or Bachelor of Science in physics degree program provides you with a rigorous, multi-faceted educational experience combined with a solid introduction into computer science and statistics—all in a Christian context.

 Physics major distinctives